Gotechtor select and review products independently. When you purchase through our links, we may earn a commission. See our ethics statement.

 To do this, go to Settings > Apps > search for your keyboard > storage > clear cache.

-Below, you’ll find all the fixes for the “Android Keyboard Not Showing” problem.
-Try these fixes in order until you find the one that helps you get your keyboard back on your phone.
+Below are all the fixes for the “Android Keyboard Not Showing” problem.
+Try these fixes until you find the one that helps you get your keyboard back on your phone.

 When your Android keyboard is not showing up, the first thing to do is restart your device.
 Restarting your device clears your RAM and starts it on a clean slate, which can fix the keyboard issue.